-In child support cases, Family Court does not give parents a free lawyer unless the non-custodial parent is in danger of going to jail for not paying.
-But you may hire a lawyer if you want to.
-The support magistrate may assign a lawyer called a law guardian, or attorney for the child, to the child to make sure that the best interests of the child are being protected.
-This doesn't happen in every case.
+Family Court does not give parents free lawyers in child support cases.
+If the non-custodial parent is a respondent in a violation petition and is in danger of going to jail for not paying, they can apply for a lawyer to be assigned by the court.
+All parties may hire a lawyer if they want to.
+In some cases, the support magistrate may assign a lawyer called an attorney for the child, to make sure that the best interests of the child are being protected.